Valdarix/diversionrp_website/ProjectPlan.md

 3. Write automated tests for PHP scripts and CSS build.

 ## Roadmap
-1. **Phase 1**
+1. **Phase 1** *(completed)*
-   - Clean up HTML structure and ensure accessibility.
+   - Clean up HTML structure with semantic tags, skip links, and ARIA attributes.
-   - Expand Tailwind configuration for custom colors and fonts.
+   - Expanded Tailwind configuration for custom colors and fonts.
 2. **Phase 2**
    - Introduce a simple database (SQLite) for dynamic data such as posts or announcements.
    - Use PHP or a Node.js backend to serve dynamic pages.